ECP-VeloC/AXL/doc/README.md

 1. AXL\_Create - allocate a new transfer object, providing its type and a name
 2. AXL\_Add - add a file to a transfer object, giving both source and destination path
 3. AXL\_Dispatch - start the transfer
-4. AXL\_Test - optional non-blocking test for whether AXL\_Wait will block
+4. AXL\_Test - optional, non-blocking test for whether AXL\_Wait will block
+5. AXL\_Cancel - optionally cancel a dispatched transfer
-5. AXL\_Wait - wait for transfer to complete
+6. AXL\_Wait - wait for transfer to complete
-6. AXL\_Free - free resources associated with transfer object allocated in AXL\_Create
+7. AXL\_Free - free resources associated with transfer object allocated in AXL\_Create

 AXL\_Create returns a transfer id that is the identifier for the transfer object for most other calls.